sumeet-bansal/lighthouse/README.md

 ```

 ### Querying the Database
 The most robust and useful feature of Lighthouse is its advanced query function, which allows for efficient querying of the MongoDB database.
 By default, query results are written to CSVs in the working directory.
 The query function currently has two modes, comparing two levels and comparing a single level internally (i.e. comparing all its subdirectories against each other).
 "Levels" refers to the directory structure of the root directory and, by extension, the database.

+#### Basic Queries
-What this means functionally is that the advanced query function can compare not only files but also directories like nodes, fabrics, and entire environments.
-For example, the same command can compare not only files but also fabrics or environments:
+Functionally, the advanced query function can compare not only files but also directories.
+For example, the same command can compare not only files but also fabrics of environments:

 ```
-~ # Query $ compare dev1/storm/common/server.properties dev2/storm/common/server.properties
+lighthouse-v1.2: query $ compare dev1/storm/common/server.properties dev2/storm/common/server.properties
 Looking for files with attributes:
         { "environment" : "dev1", "fabric" : "storm", "node" : "common", "filename" : "server.properties" }
         { "environment" : "dev2", "fabric" : "storm", "node" : "common", "filename" : "server.properties" }